In my last post, I mentioned the DORA Metrics. Here I want to talk more about metrics in general. But first, a story.

 Use Metrics For Internal Not External Comparison

 Keep your own scoreboard, not someone else's.
 In running, their is this idea of a PR, a personal record.
 It's your fastest time on a particular course.
 It's about celebrating your own accomplishments without getting caught up and distracted about what everybody else is doing.
 It's about comparing yourself to your past self, not someone else.
-It goes back to the "What is a normal heart rate for patient?" question.
-What's normal for your group is not normal for some other group.
+It goes back to the "What is a normal heart rate for this patient?" question.
+What's normal for you is not normal for someone else.
 So stop comparing yourself to others.

 I encourage you to experiment with this.
 Here is a simple formula:

 - Pick an aspect of your software development process that you'd like to improve, or a specific problem you'd like to solve.

 - Come up with an intervention.

 - Come up with some related metrics.

 - Implement the intervention.

 - Decide whether to keep the change or not